yhg4908/ranpick.py/README.md

-1. Use 'pip' to install the lanpick:
+1. Use 'pip' to install the ranpick:

    ```bash
    pip install ranpick